 This is the question I’m asked most in our Facebook group – Living Differently.
 Do I need onward flight tickets, a return flight ticket, or other proof of onward travel, to fly into Thailand.
 It’s not always Thailand, sometimes it’s Bali, Kuala Lumpur, Malaysia, but we’ll address Thailand in this post.
-First I’d like to say that I’ve flown into Thailand maybe 25 times and never been asked for proof of onward travel, but that doesn’t mean it can’t happen, it does, but it’s not so common.
+First I’d like to say that I’ve flown into Thailand maybe 25 times and never been asked for proof of onward travel, but that doesn’t mean it can’t happen, it does, it happened to my husband, but it’s not so common.

 I’m writing this post today just so that I can give people an instant response and stop repeating myself but this post does have some useful information on Thai visas and onward travel from Thailand too.
 It was correct at the time of writing, we checked every Thai government website we could find, but things change, so check and double-check everything for yourself.
 Visas, health requirements, insurance, and other legal matters are important, so research thoroughly.